Ryno091510/utilitycraft-nuclear/README.md

-# utilitycraft-nuclear
+# Utilitycraft Nuclear
 Adds nuclear power and other items to your UtilityCraft world.
+Runs on UtilityCraft 3.2.